giotto-ai/giotto-deep/docs/source/parallel.rst

 For model BERT, the benchmark tools exploit the example :file:`examples/parallel_bert.py`.

-The first, second, and third figures present the execution of the BERT model on two GPUs, on V100, on T4 and on RTX 3090.
+:numref:`benchmark-bert-2v100`, :numref:`benchmark-bert-2t4`, and :numref:`benchmark-bert-2rtx3090` present the execution of the BERT model on two GPUs, on V100, on T4 and on RTX 3090.
 These three figures show again that the results of a model may depend on the GPU model used.

 .. _benchmark-bert-2v100: